 The United Nations World Water Development Report (WWDR) is a global report that provides an authoritative, comprehensive assessment of the world’s freshwater resources.
+This article lucidly provides details on UN WWDR Report 2018, with focus on 4 different types of Nature Based Solutions to solve the water crisis and the challenges associated with Nature Based Solutions.

 - The report is released annually and is produced by World Water Assessment Programme and is released by UN-Water.